 Colleen began practicing law in 2008 with Bell, Davis & Pitt shortly after moving to Winston-Salem.
 She has experience handling a wide range of disputes.
-Colleen regularly represents financial institutions, corporations, limited liability companies and individuals in contract, employment, corporate, professional negligence, and fiduciary disputes.
-Colleen has experience with:
+Colleen regularly represents individuals, families, small businesses, corporations, and non-profit organizations in contract, employment, corporate, professional negligence, estate, trust, guardianship, and fiduciary disputes.
+Colleen has experience negotiating the resolution of the following types of matters outside of court:

 - Cases involving trade secrets, confidentiality, non-compete and non-solicitation agreements